sindresorhus/modern-normalize/readme.md

 - [Improves consistency of default fonts](https://github.com/sindresorhus/modern-normalize/issues/3)
 - [Sets a more readable tab size](https://github.com/sindresorhus/modern-normalize/issues/17)
 - Fully tested

-All credit should go to `normalize.css`.
-I just removed some cruft and added some improvements.
+- Maintained

 If you have questions about the source, check out the [original source](https://github.com/necolas/normalize.css/blame/master/normalize.css) and [this](https://github.com/necolas/normalize.css#extended-details-and-known-issues) for details.

 [**The goal of this project is to make itself obsolete.**](https://github.com/sindresorhus/modern-normalize/issues/2)